suvarzz/MNuc/readme.md

 ```

 ### Install MNuc package from downloaded archive.
-1. Download MNuc, extract from archive and place it into a directory of choice (e.g ~/Projects/MNuc).
+1. Download MNuc, extract from archive and place it into a directory of choice (e.g. ~/Projects/MNuc).
 2. Print in RStudio command line:
 ```{r}
 library("devtools")